sonic-net/SONiC/doc/Dump-Utility.md

 ### 3.1 ACL Table

-ACL Tables configuration resieds in CONFIG DB in table *ACL_TABLE*.
+ACL Tables configuration resides in CONFIG DB in table *ACL_TABLE*.
 Tables in *ACL_TABLE* may reference another table *ACL_TABLE_TYPE* that holds the table type configuration or may use one of default table types (L3, L3V6, MIRROR, etc.).
 This information is dumped from CONFIG DB.
 Orchagent processes *ACL_TABLE* and *ACL_TABLE_TYPE* configuration and manages the following ASIC resources:
  - *SAI_OBJECT_TYPE_ACL_TABLE*
  - *SAI_OBJECT_TYPE_ACL_TABLE_GROUP*
  - *SAI_OBJECT_TYPE_ACL_TABLE_GROUP_MEMBER*.